ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 ```

 Our contract's storage has been successfully incremented to `10`.

+For more information about the `run dry-run` command and other ways to test contracts, see [Testing LIGO](../advanced/testing).

 ## Deploying and interacting with a contract on a live-chain